finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 [EXPERIMENTAL] ListValuationPointOverview: List Valuation Points Overview for a given Fund.

-List all the Valuation Points that match the given criteria for a given Fund.
+List the overview of all the Valuation Points that match the given criteria for a given Fund.

 ### Example